 The Koru Flock of Shetland sheep was started in 2007, with 6 ewes.
 Little did we know how soon we would be struggling not to let our love of these amazing sheep take over our lives!

-We try to breed single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....
+We tend to keep single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....

 Our home-grown sheep come in white, moorit, fawn, grey, Shetland black and true black.